-7 25.
-The pistols of the early national period represented a technological 8 advance.
-Percussion-lock mechanisms enabled users to extend the life of a charge, 9 because unlike flint-lock mechanisms, they did not use hydroscopic black powder 10 in their priming pans; they used a sealed mercury-fulminate cap as a primer and seated it tightly on a small nipple (with an inner diameter the size of a medium 11 12 sewing needle) at the rear of the firing chamber, which restricted the flow of air and 13 moisture to the chamber.
-Percussion cap pistols, which replaced flint-lock pistols 14 in domestic markets by the mid-1820s, could thus be kept loaded and carried around for longer periods without risk of corrosion.50 The new types of knives 15 16 available in this era also represented technological advances over ordinary knives 17 because they were designed expressly for fighting.
-Dirks and Bowie knives had longer blades than ordinary knives, crossguards to protect the combatants' hands, 18 19 and clip points to make it easier to cut or stab opponents.51
+Percussion-lock mechanisms enabled users to extend the life of a charge, because unlike flintlock mechanisms, they did not use hydroscopic black powder in their priming pans; they used a sealed mercury-fulminate cap as a primer and seated it tightly on a small nipple (with an inner diameter the size of a medium sewing needle) at the rear of the firing chamber, which restricted the flow of air and moisture to the chamber.
+Percussion cap pistols, which replaced flint-lock pistols in domestic markets by the mid-1820s, could thus be kept loaded and carried around for longer periods without risk of corrosion.51 The new types of knives available in this era also represented technological advances over ordinary knives because they were designed expressly 49 Ibid., 218-219.
+See also the concerns of the Grand Jurors of Wilkes County, Georgia, Superior Court Minutes, July 1839 term.
+50 Roth, American Homicide, 219.